ljonesdesign/task-2.1/README.md

 # Simplified Theme for doing task 2.1

+## This is archived tutorial.
+This in no longer part of the INLS 161 curriculum.

 This is your first Web Development Section task, which is the 2.1 task.